 Mental Health.

-Chernobylite is one of the few games requiring players to maintain physical and mental health.
-Repeated cruel actions and poor living conditions weaken your character’s mental state and lead to potential hallucinations and impaired judgment.
+Chernobylite is one of the few games that requires players to maintain both physical and mental health.
+Cruel actions and harsh conditions can erode sanity, leading to hallucinations and impaired judgment.

 is-chernobylite-worth-playing

-Image credit Chernobylite - Published by The Farm 51 and developed by The Farm 51.
+Image credit Chernobylite - Published by All In!
+Games and developed by The Farm 51.

 is-chernobylite-worth-playing

-Image credit Chernobylite - Published by The Farm 51 and developed by The Farm 51.
+Image credit Chernobylite - Published by All In!
+Games and developed by The Farm 51.

 What Peripherals Are Supported?